borntofrappe/borntofrappe/playground/Pages/404/README.md

 ## ???

 In a `<main>` container include a paragraph describing the missing page.
-Moreover, include a `<dl>` description list with a short FAQ section.
-In this section, describe:
+Moreover, include two anchor link elements to:

-- what to do if there should be a page
+1. send an email to the web master <!-- hey, that's me -->

-- where to go from the missing page
+2. go to the homepage